revilowaldow/BITC/Sessions/2026/01 11 - Session 58.md

 Hostile about questions related to the bandages
-One person with a long staff watching the tent intently Small icon of the Azure Artist and the Celestial Q
+One person with a long staff watching the tent intently Small icons of the Azure Artist and the Celestial Queen